WHOIGit/amplify-mediastore-client/README.md

 # Media Store API Client

-A Python client library for interacting with the AMPLIfy Media Store API, providing simple interfaces for managing media objects, stores, S3 configurations, and identifiers.
+A Python client library for interacting with the AMPLIfy Media Store API, providing a simple interface for managing media objects, stores, and S3 configurations.

 > **Note**: This client requires the [Media Store API Service](https://github.com/WHOIGit/amplify-mediastore.git) to be running.